sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 The function `is_player()` returns false for newly created objects.

-In addition, the new object inherits all of the other properties on parent.
-These properties have the same permission bits as on parent.
-If the `c` permissions bit is set, then the owner of the property on the new object is the same as the owner of the new object itself; otherwise, the owner of the property on the new object is the same as that on parent.
+In addition, the new object inherits all of the other properties on `parent`.
+These properties have the same permission bits as on `parent`.
+If the `c` permissions bit is set, then the owner of the property on the new object is the same as the owner of the new object itself; otherwise, the owner of the property on the new object is the same as that on `parent`.
 The initial value of every inherited property is _clear_; see the description of the built-in function `clear_property()` for details.

 If the intended owner of the new object has a property named `ownership_quota` and the value of that property is an integer, then `create()` treats that value as a _quota_.
 If the quota is less than or equal to zero, then the quota is considered to be exhausted and `create()` raises `E_QUOTA` instead of creating an object.
 Otherwise, the quota is decremented and stored back into the `ownership_quota` property as a part of the creation of the new object.

 **Function: `chparent`**

-chparent -- Changes the parent of object to be new-parent.
+chparent -- Changes the parent of `object` to be `new-parent`.

-none `chparent` (obj object, obj new-parent)
+`none` `chparent` (obj `object`, obj `new-parent`)

-If object is not valid, or if new-parent is neither valid nor equal to `#-1`, then `E_INVARG` is raised.
-If the programmer is neither a wizard or the owner of object, or if new-parent is not fertile (i.e., its `f` bit is not set) and the programmer is neither the owner of new-parent nor a wizard, then `E_PERM` is raised.
-If new-parent is equal to `object` or one of its current ancestors, `E_RECMOVE` is raised.
-If object or one of its descendants defines a property with the same name as one defined either on new-parent or on one of its ancestors, then `E_INVARG` is raised.
+If `object` is not valid, or if `new-parent` is neither valid nor equal to `#-1`, then `E_INVARG` is raised.
+If the programmer is neither a wizard or the owner of `object`, or if `new-parent` is not fertile (i.e., its `f` bit is not set) and the programmer is neither the owner of `new-parent` nor a wizard, then `E_PERM` is raised.
+If `new-parent` is equal to `object` or one of its current ancestors, `E_RECMOVE` is raised.
+If `object` or one of its descendants defines a property with the same name as one defined either on `new-parent` or on one of its ancestors, then `E_INVARG` is raised.

 Changing an object's parent can have the effect of removing some properties from and adding some other properties to that object and all of its descendants (i.e., its children and its children's children, etc.).
-Let common be the nearest ancestor that object and new-parent have in common before the parent of object is changed.
-Then all properties defined by ancestors of object under common (that is, those ancestors of object that are in turn descendants of common) are removed from object and all of its descendants.
-All properties defined by new-parent or its ancestors under common are added to object and all of its descendants.
-As with `create()`, the newly-added properties are given the same permission bits as they have on new-parent, the owner of each added property is either the owner of the object it's added to (if the `c` permissions bit is set) or the owner of that property on new-parent, and the value of each added property is _clear_; see the description of the built-in function `clear_property()` for details.
+Let `common` be the nearest ancestor that `object` and `new-parent` have in common before the parent of `object` is changed.
+Then all properties defined by ancestors of `object` under `common` (that is, those ancestors of `object` that are in turn descendants of `common`) are removed from `object` and all of its descendants.
+All properties defined by `new-parent` or its ancestors under `common` are added to `object` and all of its descendants.
+As with `create()`, the newly-added properties are given the same permission bits as they have on `new-parent`, the owner of each added property is either the owner of the object it's added to (if the `c` permissions bit is set) or the owner of that property on `new-parent`, and the value of each added property is _clear_; see the description of the built-in function `clear_property()` for details.
 All properties that are not removed or added in the reparenting process are completely unchanged.

-If new-parent is equal to `#-1`, then object is given no parent at all; it becomes a new root of the parent/child hierarchy.
-In this case, all formerly inherited properties on object are simply removed.
+If `new-parent` is equal to `#-1`, then `object` is given no parent at all; it becomes a new root of the parent/child hierarchy.
+In this case, all formerly inherited properties on `object` are simply removed.

 **Function: `valid`**

 valid -- Return a non-zero integer if object is valid and not yet recycled.

-int `valid` (obj object)
+`int` `valid` (obj `object`)

-Returns a non-zero integer (i.e., a true value) if object is a valid object (one that has been created and not yet recycled) and zero (i.e., a false value) otherwise.
+Returns a non-zero integer (i.e., a true value) if `object` is a valid object (one that has been created and not yet recycled) and zero (i.e., a false value) otherwise.

 ```
 valid(#0)    =>   1